fansi-sifan/Kickstarter_survivor/capstone_report_SL.md

 ### Algorithms and Techniques
 This is a supervised learning problem, and the prediction is a binary outcome, with successful projects coded as "1" and failed projects coded as "0".
 The exploratory visualization also indicates that the underlying relationship is rougly linear, so logistic algorithms would be suitable for this question.
-The logit output can also be interpreted as a probability, which is a nice feature to have for predicting the successful rate.
+The logit output can also be interpreted as a probability, a nice feature to have for predicting the successful rate.

-Categorical variables will be converted to dummies using one-hot-encoding.
+​
+Two additional algorithms are also utilized to compare the performance:
-I will also use Random forest and CNN, which are good for both linear and non-linear models.
+1. Random forest: good for both linear and non-linear models.
+2. Support Vector Machine: good for large feature sets and non-linear models ​
+Scaling and normalization techniques are applied to numerical variables before fitting the models.
+Categorical variables are converted to dummies using one-hot-encoding.

 ### Benchmark
+The naive predictor, in which we predict every campaign to be successful, has an accuracy score of 0.5415, and an F-1 score of 0.5962.
+This will serve as the main benchmark model to evaluate the model performance.

-The benchmark model used data on all projects that finished between: 6/18/2012 and 11/9/2012 (Greenberg et al. 2013).
-The attributes are summarized in the table below:
+Another benchmark model is a similar project from a per-reviewed study.
+The author used data on all Kickstarter projects that finished between: 6/18/2012 and 11/9/2012 (Greenberg et al. 2013).
+The attributes used as predictors are slightly different, summarized below:
 ​
 1. Goal in dollars of the project
 2. Project category (eg. Music, or Dance, or Video Game)